zeixcom/ui-element/docs-src/pages/api/functions/read.md

 `T`

-Signal producer that gets the property value from descendant element
+The mapped result from the descendant element

 ## Since